xStarbound/xStarbound/doc/lua/statuscontroller.md

-# status
+# `status`

 The `status` table relates to the status controller attached to an entity.
-It is available in:
+It is available in the following script contexts:

-* monsters
+- monster scripts
-* npcs
+- NPC scripts
-* status effects
+- status effect scripts
-* companion system scripts
+- player companion scripts
-* quest scripts
+- quest scripts
-* tech
+- tech scripts
-* primary status scripts for: player, monster, npc
+- primary status scripts for players, monsters and NPCs

 ---